Holiday houses in Blueys Beach

 Wanda Beach House: 100 mtrs to beach.
 Linen.
 Pets

-JacobRating, 5 stars5 days ago
+JacobRating, 5 stars2 weeks ago

 Thank you so much Julie for letting us stay in your beautiful home!
 The location was perfect for a peaceful getaway over Easter!
 Stayed with a bigger group, so plenty of space to hang out together, or separately if needed.
 Beautiful yard for pets and very close to the beach and shops.
 Would definitely come back!